brauls/random-geometry-points/README.md

 # random-geometry-points
-Generates random points on geometry surfaces
+This module provides classes to generate random points on geometry surfaces.
+These points can then be used as test data, e.g. to simulate measurements of a measurement device.